Shifted wave equation on noncompact symmetric spaces: Introduction

+For the study of $\exp( -\tau \sqrt{\cal L})$, the bounds of Theorem \ref{eit-psi-LB-no-gap} are not sufficient.
+In Lemma \ref{lemma-poisson-ptwise}, we obtain more precise pointwise estimates at infinity.
+In Section \ref{sec-L1}, we show how they imply similar estimates for general functions, which finally allows to prove that the kernel $k_{\Psi(\cal L)}$ is integrable and to estimate its norm, in Theorem~\ref{L-l1-norm}, and $L^p-L^p$ norms of $\Psi(\cal L)$, $1\le p\le\infty$, in Theorem~\ref{L-Lp-Lq-norms}.

-This work is supported by the EIPHI Graduate School (contract ANR-17-EURE-0002).
+\paragraph{\bf{Acknowledgment}} This work is supported by the EIPHI Graduate School (contract ANR-17-EURE-0002).
 The second author is partially supported by the Methusalem programme of the Ghent University Special Research Fund (BOF), grant number 01M01021.

+We are much obliged to Professor Waldemar Hebisch for enlightening discussions and for sharing the text of the thesis of Pzemyslav Gadzinski \cite{gadzinski}.
 The second author would like to thank his co-advisor, Professor Michael Ruzhansky, for his help and support during the course of this research.